 Misunderstandings, comedy, music, betrayal, love and deception...this comedic play is perfect for a summer's night or afternoon!

-Leonato holds a masked ball to celebrate the end of the war and the engagement of Claudio to Hero is arranged while the Duke’s brother, Don John, resenting the celebrations, seeks a way to spoil the general happiness.
-Don John plots with the soldiers, Borachio and Conrade, to deceive Claudio into believing Hero is false to him.
-As a result a trick is carried out with the unwitting assistance of Hero’s maid, Margaret, who talks from Hero’s bedroom window with Borachio at night while Claudio and the Duke watch secretly from a distance, under the delusion that the girl at the window is Hero.
+Leonato holds a masked ball to celebrate the end of the war, and the engagement of Claudio to Hero is arranged.
+Meanwhile, the Duke’s brother, Don John, is resentful of the celebrations and seeks a way to spoil the general happiness.
+Don John plots with the soldiers Borachio and Conrade to deceive Claudio into believing that Hero is false to him.
+They organize a trick with the unwitting assistance of Hero’s maid, Margaret.
+Late at night, Margaret speaks to Borachio from Hero’s bedroom window.
+Claudio and the Duke secretly watch from a distance, under the delusion that the girl at the window is Hero.

-Hero and Don Pedro meanwhile are convinced that Benedick and Beatrice are ideal partners and by means of overheard conversations the two realise they do indeed love one another.
+Meanwhile, Hero and Don Pedro are convinced that Benedick and Beatrice are ideal partners.
+By means of overheard conversations, the two realize they do indeed love one another.

-At the wedding Claudio denounces Hero and leaves her apparently dead from shock, while her father, Beatrice and Benedick, amazed at the situation, decide that with the aid of the priest.
-Hero’s recovery should be concealed until her name can be cleared.
+At the wedding of Claudio and Hero, Claudio denounces Hero and leaves her apparently dead from shock.
+Her father, Beatrice, and Benedick, with the aid of a priest, decide to keep Hero’s recovery concealed until her name is cleared.
 Help is at hand as the village constable, Dogberry, and his assistants have arrested Borachio and Conrade after overhearing them boasting of their deception of Claudio and the Duke.

-The play comes to a joyful conclusion when Dogberry’s information is, eventually, after some difficulty, given to Leonato and Don Pedro.
-Claudio agrees to accept Leonato’s ‘niece’ whom he has never met, in place of Hero, whom he believes has been killed by his slander.
-The ‘niece’ turns out to be Hero, and as the lovers are reunited Benedick and Beatrice announce that they will share the wedding day.
-Don John has been captured while trying to escape and is left for future trial while the play ends with a merry dance.
+After some difficulties, Dogberry’s information is eventually given to Leonato and Don Pedro, and the play comes to a joyful conclusion.
+Claudio agrees to accept Leonato’s “niece” (whom he has never met) in place of Hero, whom he still believes has been killed by his slander.
+The “niece” turns out to be Hero; as the lovers are reunited, Benedick and Beatrice announce that they will share the wedding day.
+Don John has been captured while trying to escape, and is left for future trial.
+The play ends in a merry dance.

 Directed by Nancy McAlear